lgodoys/Stream_Shodan/README.md

 ## Installation

-Download this package from GitHub or clone this repository to your destination folder using git clone command
+Download this package from GitHub or clone this repository to your destination folder using git clone command.

+This app requires Shodan library from pypi.
+Install it before configure the Stream Shodan app.

 ## Configuration